Kritish58/province-district-cities-of-nepal/README.md

 # ABOUT

-list of provinces -> district for blood donation app
+list of `province -> districts` for blood donation app